Dutton Gregory Banner Image

 Agreed Fixed Fee with Dutton Gregory

-It may be possible in certain cases for Dutton Gregory Solicitors to agree with clients a fixed fee service whereby no matter how much work is carried out on a case a defined fee will be agreed for the work at the outset.
-Such an agreed fee would only cover the costs for the work carried out by Dutton Gregory and would not include any other disbursements such as Counsels fees or experts costs.
+It may be possible in certain cases for us to agree with clients a fixed fee service whereby no matter how much work is carried out on a case a defined fee will be agreed, at the outset.
+Such an agreed fee would only cover the costs for the work carried out by us and would not include any other disbursements such as Counsels fees or experts costs.

 Public funding / Community Legal Service (previously Legal Aid)

-Public funding in Employment Tribunal cases is limited to the Legal Help scheme and has been of limited assistance to those wishing to pursue an employment claim for many years.
+Public funding in Employment Tribunal cases is extremely limited and has been of diminishing assistance to those wishing to pursue an employment claim for many years.
 Funding is only available to those in receipt of certain state benefits, or who meet the means test criteria.
-The Legal Help scheme provides limited funding for advice and assistance in preparing or settling a case, but does not extend to representation before an Employment Tribunal (although funding for legal representation is, however, currently available for appeals to the Employment Appeals Tribunal (EAT) and beyond).
-In addition public funding for employment matters is now limited to claims under the Equality Act 2010 and then only to those who meet the eligibility criteria.
-At present this firm does not have a franchise in place to enable us to carry out legally aided work in the Employment Department.
+The limited funding for advice and assistance in preparing or settling a case, does not extend to representation before an Employment Tribunal.
+In addition, public funding for employment matters is now limited to claims under the Equality Act 2010 and then only to those who meet the eligibility criteria.
+At present we do not have a franchise in place to enable us to carry out legally aided work in the Employment Department.

 Pro bono representation